jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 - HTTP (usually) relies on a TCP connection; TCP ensures request/response cycle gets completed [^16]
 - HTTP is the syntax and structure of messages exchanged between applications [^20]
+- HTTP responses / requests are transferred in plain text - are essentially insecure [^26]

 ---